Ego Trippin' (Part Two)

-"Ego Trippin' (Part Two)" is a 1994 single by American hip hop group De La Soul, and the second single to be released from the group's 1993 album Buhloone Mindstate.
+"Ego Trippin' (Part Two)" is a 1994 single by American hip hop group De La Soul and the second single to be released from the group's 1993 album Buhloone Mindstate.

-The song utilizes music samples taken from the songs of other artists including Al Hirt's track "Harlem Hendoo" from his 1967 album entitled Soul in the Horn.
+The song utilizes music samples and lyric interpolation taken from the songs of other artists including Al Hirt's track "Harlem Hendoo" from his 1967 album entitled Soul in the Horn and various hiphop based songs at the time.
+Shortie No Mass contributed vocals to the song and appears throughout the music video.

+The song appears in the 1995 film Mr. Holland's Opus.